Photo of Shazia Sadaf

 Office:1313 Dunton Tower

-Shazia Sadaf holds a PhD in English from the University of London, and a master’s with distinction in English Literature & Language from King’s College London, United Kingdom.
-She earned her second doctoral degree at Western University in Postcolonial Studies, with a primary research interest in the field of human rights literature.
+Shazia Sadaf holds a doctorate in English from the University of London, and a master’s degree from King’s College London, United Kingdom.
+She earned a second doctoral degree in Postcolonial Studies at Western University in Canada, with a primary research interest in the field of human rights literature.

 • Professional Achievement Award 2021, Carleton University.